You have plain text email creation in Gmail down, but what about sending out visually engaging HTML email newsletters in Gmail?

 By taking the same message and turning it into an email newsletter it suddenly makes it look like a lot of thought and effort was put into creating it (shhh…no one has to know that it took nearly the same amount of time as a normal email).

-Sending out engaging email newsletters will inspire your employees, provide them with food for thought, encourage greatness and reflect the professionalism you want your employees to show to each other, partners and customers!
+Sending out engaging email newsletters will inspire your employees, provide them with food for thought, encourage greatness and reflect the professionalism you want your employees to show to each other, partners, and customers!

-Newsletter for the Band Manager
+Gmail Newsletters for the Brand Manager

-If you’re managing an artist, you have to coordinating between event venues, management, collaborations with other artists, merchandise sales and more.
+If you’re managing an artist, you have to coordinate between event venues, management, collaborations with other artists, merchandise sales and more.
 Email is one of the most important ways to coordinate and keep everyone in the loop, to get things done.